ASVAB (Armed Services Vocational Aptitude Battery)

 Interpreting Test Scores

-The ASVAB Summary Results sheet shows ASVAB test and career exploration scores, as well as a military entrance score.
 ASVAB test scores correspond to the eight ASVAB test areas.
 Career Exploration Scores are comprised of a combination of some of the individual ASVAB tests.
 The Verbal Skills score includes Word Knowledge and Reading Comprehension.
 The Math Skills score includes Arithmetic Reasoning and Math Knowledge.
 The Science and Technical Skills score includes General Science, Electronics Information, and Mechanical Comprehension.

 Percentile scores indicate how well students do in relation to others in their grade.
 Standard scores show how well students do in relation to the average scores of others who have taken the ASVAB tests.
 Notice how the standard scores are displayed using gray score bands.
 Students need to know that test scores are never an exact measure of skills and abilities.
 In this example, score bands show the range that this student’s scores would probably fall in if she took the test again.

-Military entrance scores are appropriate for students wishing to explore opportunities in the Armed Services
+Military entrance scores are appropriate for students wishing to explore opportunities in the Armed Services.